Pakistan PM Khan tests positive for COVID-19, urges people to vaccinate

 There were also 42 more deaths, taking the total to 13,799.

-Additional Reporting by Gibran Peshimam in Islamabad, Syed Raza Hassan in Karachi and Jibran Ahmad in Oeshawar; Editing by Kim Coghill and Helen Popper
+Additional Reporting by Gibran Peshimam in Islamabad, Syed Raza Hassan in Karachi and Jibran Ahmad in Peshawar; Editing by Kim Coghill and Helen Popper

 Our Standards: The Thomson Reuters Trust Principles.